Pakistan International Airlines FC: National Football Championship dominance (1971–1991)

-Their third title came in the first of the two 1975 seasons, defeating provincial side Punjab A. In 1976 they retained their title, holding off a challenge from Pakistan Railways.
+In 1976 they retained their National Football Championship title, holding off a challenge from Pakistan Railways.
 At the end of the year, an 18-member PIA team captained by Abdul Jabbar, toured Abu Dhabi for seven days from 16 December 1976 and played two exhibition matches there.

-Pakistan Airlines were defending champions in 1978, after there being no football 1977 due to martial law, but they continued to dominate Pakistani football and beat Sindh Red to take the championship for a fifth time.
+In 1977, former Pakistan national team coach Muhammad Amin was appointed head coach of Pakistan Airlines by Air Marshall Nur Khan, bringing new players such as Naeem Gul, Shamim Khan, Muhammad Naqi Khan, Afzal Qasim, Abdul Wahid Sr., and Iftikhar Gaga.
 The PIA team left for Dacca, Bangladesh on 6 December 1977 to play in the Aga Khan Gold Cup.

-In the domestic field, the team also participated at the Habib Bank Gold Cup tournament at Karachi in February 1978.
+The next year, the team went on to win the 1978 National Football Championship title defeating Sindh Red in the final by a lone goal by Afzal Qasim.
+In February 1978, the team participated at the Habib Bank Gold Cup tournament in Karachi.
 The finals were played between KMC and PIA at the KMC Stadium on 10 February 1978.
 PIA fell to KMC in the final by two goals to nil.
 On 9 March 1978, the team played against the Berlin University football team from Germany at the KMC Stadium.
 The Germans ultimately won the match by three goals to one.

 PIA defeated Karachi Port Trust by 2–1 in the All-Pakistan KMC Silver Shield final on 20 November 1979 at KMC Stadium, Karachi.
-KPT took the lead in the 13th minute when center-forward Ayub capitalized on a defensive error by PIA goalkeeper Dawood Durrani.
-PIA equalized three minutes later through inside-right Abdul Wahid Sr., who scored after a quick pass from inside-left Muhammad Idrees.
+Centre-forward Ayub scored for KPT after a defensive error by PIA goalkeeper Dawood Durrani.
+PIA later equalised through inside-right Abdul Wahid Sr., who scored after a quick pass from inside-left Muhammad Idrees.
 PIA then took the lead in the 20th minute when Tariq headed in a lob from Abdul Wahid Sr.

-They defeated Pakistan Air Force in 1981 to win their sixth title.
+PIA defeated Pakistan Air Force in the 1981 National Football Championship to win their sixth title.
 In December 1981, the team toured Bangladesh to take part in the 1981–82 Aga Khan Gold Cup.

 In 1982, the team was also proposed by the national football federation to explore the possibility of organizing a World Inter-Airlines Football Tournament, modeled after the PIA Champions Trophy.
 If PIA agreed, the federation would then seek approval from the Asian Football Confederation and the International Football Federation to hold the tournament, although it seemingly failed to materialise.
 In December 1982, the team took part in the 1982–83 DCM Trophy in India.